413D3Z/413D3Z/README.md

 I've recently started working for @AckerWorx - I'm currently studying CyberSecurity as a BaHons Degree.

-I'm a programmer, I wish to learn CyberSecurity so that I may code better.
+I'm a programmer, I wish to learn the industry standard of CyberSecurity so that I may code better.

+CyberSecurity is a science, sciences are impossible to master as it constantly evolves.
+So by that definition, I will also be a student.